Quickly create your West Virginia Health Care Directive and Living Will

 - The principal’s power of attorney or successor medical power of attorney

-In West Virginia, the person making a health care directive and living will, or another person whom the principal chose to sign in their place, must sign the document in front of at least two adult witnesses.
+In West Virginia, the person making a living will, or another person whom the principal chose to sign in their place, must sign the document in front of at least two adult witnesses.
 The principal’s and the witnesses’ signatures must be notarized.

 - Your family disagrees with your medical choices